AF-Github1/AzureProjectDocumentation/README.md

 ![image](https://github.com/AF-Github1/AzureProjectDocumentation/assets/133685290/9cc5a5ae-586b-438d-b99d-359bf2a794bc)

-Now if you haven’t already, create a Windows 10 VM.
+If you haven’t already, create a Windows 10 VM.
 Its characteristics aren’t too important, just make sure it will have enough disk space for Visual Studio Code and its extensions and that you can actually access it.

 Install Visual Studio Code in your machine